 5. Employer Review

-If the employer finds no adverse findings in the report after review, he proceeds with the next steps of the employment process.
+If the employer finds no adverse findings in the report after review, he proceeds with the next steps of the employment process or hiring decision.

 6. Adverse Action Procedures

 Negligent hiring or careless tenant screening can be costly and could destroy the business you’ve worked hard to build.
-Trust VeriFirst and contact us at verifirst.com to not only check but double check information that will help you make informed decisions and ensure FCRA compliance.
+Contact us and trust VeriFirst to not only check but double check information that will help you make informed decisions and ensure FCRA compliance.

 VeriFirst Background Screening, LLC makes no EXPRESS NOR IMPLIED warranty that this BLOG is appropriate for your particular needs.
 PLEASE SEEK THE ADVICE OF LEGAL COUNSEL REGARDING YOUR DUTIES AND OBLIGATIONS UNDER THE FAIR CREDIT REPORTING ACT AND OTHER FEDERAL AND/OR STATE LAWS.